Franz Konrad (racing driver)

-Franz Konrad (born 8 June 1951 in Graz, Austria) is a former race driver and founder of Konrad Motorsport in 1976.
+Franz Konrad (born 8 June 1951 in Graz, Austria) is an Austrian former racing driver and founder of Konrad Motorsport in 1976.

-As a driver, he won the 1983 German Formula Three Championship in an Anson SA4-Toyota.
-In 1990, he took a career best 2nd in the 1990 24 Hours of Le Mans driving a Jaguar, then followed this with an overall victory in the 1993 24 Hours Nürburgring driving a Porsche 911.
-He was also one of the drivers of the class winning at the 24 Hours of Daytona in 1998 driving a Porsche GT2 Twin Turbo.
+As a driver, Konrad won the 1983 German Formula Three Championship in an Anson SA4-Toyota.
+In 1990, he took a career-best second in the 1990 24 Hours of Le Mans driving a Jaguar, then followed this with an overall victory in the 1993 Nürburgring 24 Hours driving a Porsche 911.
+He was also one of the drivers of the class-winning Porsche GT2 Twin Turbo at the 24 Hours of Daytona in 1998.
+Konrad won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 1997 and 1998.

-He was also constructor of the Konrad KM-011, a Group C sportscar using Lamborghini power.
+Konrad was also constructor of the Konrad KM-011, a Group C sportscar using Lamborghini power.